muratoner/blazornotiflix/README.md

 # Blazor Notiflix

-This package uses [javascript notiflix library](https://www.notiflix.com/).
+This blazor package uses [javascript notiflix library](https://www.notiflix.com/).
 It is a package prepared for the integration on the blazor side and as a service on the blazor side.

 Notiflix is a pure JavaScript library for client-side non-blocking notifications, popup boxes, loading indicators, and more to that makes your web projects much better.